-Slavery in Brazil
+About Slavery in Brazil

-The trip from Africa
+The Trip From Africa

-Arriving in Brazil
+Life in Brazil and Slavery

-End of Slavery in Brazil
+Abolition of Slavery in Brazil

 Não existe liberdade ou independência em uma terra com um milhão e meio de escravos.